Public Comment Analyses

 PCAOB Strategic Priorities (2026–2030)

 The PCAOB's Request for Public Comment on its 2026–2030 strategic priorities — what the Board should focus on across inspections, standard-setting, enforcement, and registration.
-67 substantive comment letters from Big 4 firms, mid-tier firms, institutional investors (including the PCAOB's own Investor Advisory Group, ICI, ICGN, CII, CalSTRS), audit-committee organizations, federal regulators (FHFA), state regulators (NASBA, NASAA), and Senator Elizabeth Warren.
+69 substantive comment letters from Big 4 firms, mid-tier firms, institutional investors (including the PCAOB's own Investor Advisory Group, ICI, ICGN, CII, CalSTRS), audit-committee organizations, federal regulators (FHFA), state regulators (NASBA, NASAA), Senator Elizabeth Warren, and the Committee on Capital Markets Regulation.

 About these analyses

-Each analysis reads every comment letter end-to-end and surfaces — by stakeholder group, by canonical theme, and (for the SEC docket) by position — what's distinctive about each commenter's contribution and where the field converges or diverges.
-The PCAOB analyses are structured around the questions the Board asked; the SEC analysis is structured around the agree/disagree axis since the proposal is yes/no on optionality.
+Each analysis reads every comment letter end-to-end and surfaces — by stakeholder group, by theme, and (for the SEC dockets) by position — what's distinctive about each commenter's contribution and where the field converges or diverges.
+The PCAOB analyses are structured around the questions the Board asked; the SEC analyses are structured around the agree/disagree axis.